DeltaRCM/DeltaMetrics/docs/source/guides/userguide.rst

 1) Does not consider volume of sediment filled by preserved-time indicies, 2) cannot be sliced by planform, 3) irregularity does not lend well to computation and other uses (hydrological studies).

 So, we want to be able to create what I refer to as "boxy" stratigraphy.
-This has been done in the past by "placing" values from, e.g., ``strata_sand_frac`` into stratigraphy.
+This has been done in the past by "placing" values from, e.g., ``sandfrac`` into stratigraphy.
 This requires full computation for any variable you want to examine though.
 Here, we use a method that computes boxy stratigraphy only once, then synthesizes the volume from the precomputed sparse indicies.